Updated July 6, 2026

 The goal is long‑term sustainability.
 Streamlining structures, reducing duplication, and aligning resources with priorities strengthens Acadia’s financial position while improving academic effectiveness.
 Detailed financial outcomes will be shared as plans are finalized.

-In addition to the on-going engagement with students, staff, and faculty through in person and virtual engagements, extensive meetings, surveys, and oral and written feedback, Acadia has also been engaging in a year-long process around academic program renewal and the future of Acadia.
-This proposal reflects what we heard from the community to date from all the extensive engagement opportunities.
-We are continuing engagement and actively seeking feedback to refine and strengthen it before a final decision is made.
+Acadia has also been engaging in a year-long process around academic program renewal and the future of the university.
+The restructuring reflects what we heard from the community from all the extensive engagement opportunities.

 Transparency and compassion are guiding principles in this process.
 We will continue to share information through town halls, working sessions, surveys, and this webpage.
-Community feedback will directly inform the final plan presented to the Board.
+Campus community feedback will directly inform the final implementation process.

 We understand that change can create uncertainty.
 These decisions are being made carefully, grounded in listening, and focused on protecting what matters most—students, learning, and Acadia’s future.
 We remain committed to ongoing dialogue and support throughout this process.